adtzlr/ttb/README.md

        end program script101_ttb
 ```
-The `include 'ttb/ttb_library.f'` statement replaces the line with the content of the ttb-module.
+The `#include "ttb/ttb_library.F"` statement replaces the line with the content of the ttb-module.
 The first line in a program or subroutine is now a `use Tensor` statement.
 That's it - now you're ready to go.
+As this module uses preprocessor definitions it is necessary to save your files with **UPPERCASE** file extensions (e.g. `filename.F`).

 ## Tensor or Voigt Notation